 Before you wear a look out, practice it on yourself.
 Try wearing it around the house to see how your family or a close friend reacts; they can let you know if you’re wearing too much, or if you’re using a color that isn’t flattering on you.

 But like I said, if you’re not interested in it, there is absolutely no reason you have to start now.
-I promise you, I turned out perfectly fine despite not starting until 18! :-Pposted over 3 years ago
+I promise you, I turned out perfectly fine despite not starting until 18! :-Pposted about 4 years ago

 If you really want to use some, start with mascara!
 But in a natural color like dark brown.
 Except if you’ve got dark black eyelashes, you can use black mascara.
-Just keep it natural! =Dposted over 3 years ago
+Just keep it natural! =Dposted about 4 years ago

 I think the best thing is to start slowly – I experimented with make up in my high school years, but didn’t really start wearing it regularly till recently, and I’m 21 !